 Faculty of Medicine, Nursing and Health Sciences Research Degrees Office: telephone +61 3 9905 4313; email med-research.degrees@ monash.edu or visit http://www.med.monash.edu.au/pgrad/research/

-The Doctor of Philosophy (PhD) is a research degree.
-Candidature involves the independent investigation of a research problem that has been formulated by the candidate.
+Candidature in a Doctor of Philosophy (PhD) involves the independent investigation of a research problem that has been formulated by the student.
 It is expected that the research undertaken will make a significant contribution to the knowledge and understanding of the chosen discipline.
-Doctoral candidates are supported by a minimum of two supervisors throughout their candidature.
+Doctoral students are supported by a minimum of two supervisors throughout their candidature.

-Successful completion of the program will signify that the candidate has successfullycompleted a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent research.
+Successful completion of the program will signify that the student has successfully completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent research.

 This course consists of:

 Students must, in consultation with and under the direct supervision of a member/s of the academic staff:

 (a.) carry out a program of research on an agreed topic approved by the faculty in the student's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the faculty

 (b.) submit for assessment a thesis of not more than 80,000 words on the program of research which meets the requirements of the examiners.
 The thesis should embody the results of the student's investigation, which demonstrates independence of thought and the candidate's ability to carry out research in that discipline.
 Submission of the thesis based on or partially based on conjointly published or unpublished workconjointly published or unpublished work (http://www.monash.edu.au/migr/examiners/publication/) may be permitted.